joelparkerhenderson/git-commit-message/README.md

 # Git commit message

-How to write a great Git commit message:
+To write a great git commit message, use these two guidelines.

-1. Begin the commit message with a short title that summarizes the change.
+1. Begin the commit message with a short summary subject line.

-2. Start the title with an imperative present active verb: Add, Drop, Fix, Refactor, Optimize, etc.
+  * Start with an imperative present active verb: Add, Drop, Fix, Refactor, Optimize, etc.

-3. Format the title: start with a capital word, use up to 50 characters, and end without a period.

-4. Optionally follow the title by a blank line, then a more thorough description.
+  * Use up to 50 characters.

+  * End without a period.

+2. If you want to explain more, then use a longer description.

+  * Add a blank line after the title, then write as much as you want.

+  * Use up to 72 characters per line.

+  * Include any kind of notes, links, examples, etc. as you want.

 ## Title examples